bonchae/msda-workshop/README.md

 As we explore the data, we'll collect a series of preprocessing steps that must be used to clean or reorganize our data.
 This may also include some feature engineering, where additional features are generated from existing data.
 Those steps will be refined and then combined into a single preprocessing function to convert our messy data into clean data.

 #### Step 3: Model Testing
 After preprocessing our data, we can experiment with a couple forecasting models.
 With a time series project like this, typical cross validation methods are not available to us.
 Instead, to evaluate the models' performance, we will use "Walk Forward Evaluation".
 The Jupyter notebook contains some pre-built functions to streamline this process.
-Here are some more details about the two models used here:
+Here are some more details about the two models we will use here:
 * Prophet ([documentation](https://facebook.github.io/prophet/))
   * Developed by Facebook to forecast internal metrics
   * Based on Time Series Decomposition model